 Non-Linear Load: A load that does not draw a sinusoidal current when a sinusoidal voltage is fed to it.
-For example, non-power factor corrected Switched Mode Power Supplies (SMPS) used in computers, audio video equipment, battery chargers, etc.
+For example non-power factor corrected Switched Mode Power Supplies (SMPS) used in computers, audio video equipment, battery chargers, etc.

 Resistive Load: A device or appliance that consists of pure resistance (like filament lamps, cook tops, toaster, coffee maker etc.) and draws only Active Power (Watts) from the inverter.
-The inverter can be sized based on the Active Power rating (Watts) of resistive type of loads without creating overload (except for resistive type of loads with Tungsten based heating element like in Incandescent Light Bulbs, Quartz Halogen Lights and Quartz Halogen Infrared Heaters.
-These require higher starting surge power due to lower resistance value when the heating element is cold).
+The inverter can be sized based on the Active Power rating (Watts) of the Resistive Load without creating overload (except for resistive loads with Tungsten based heating element like filament lamps, Quartz/Halogen lamps and Quartz heaters.
+These require higher starting surge power due to lower resistance value when the heating elements are cold).

-Reactive Load: A device or appliance that consists of a combination of resistive, inductive and capacitive elements (like motor driven tools, refrigeration compressors, microwaves, computers, audio/video etc.).
-The Power Factor of this type of load is <1 e.g. AC motors (PF=0.4 to 0.8), Transformers (PF=0.8), AC to DC Switch Mode Power Supplies (PF=0.5 to 0.6) etc. These devices require Apparent Power (VA) from the AC power source.
-The Apparent Power is a vectorial sum of Active Power (Watts) and Reactive Power (VAR).
-The AC power source has to be sized based on the higher Apparent Power (VA) and also based on the Starting Surge Power.
+Reactive Load: A device or appliance that consists of a combination of resistive, inductive and capacitive elements (like motor driven tools, refrigeration compressors, microwaves, computers, audio/ video etc.).
+These devices require Apparent Power (VA) from the inverter to operate.
+The Apparent Power is a vectorial sum of Active Power (WAtts) and Reactive Power (VAR).
+The inverter has to be sized based on the higher Apparent Power (VA) and also based on starting surge power.